Diocese of Bosa: Claims of early establishment

-Pope Gregory the Great, in one of his letters, speaks of a Bishop of Bosa, without mentioning the bishop's name.
-In 1073 Costantino de Castro, Bishop of Bosa, who according to an inscription had built Bosa Cathedral, dedicated to Saint Peter, was appointed Metropolitan of Torres by Gregory VII.
-Among the most illustrious bishops of this see are numbered the learned Cardinal Giovanni Casanova (1424); G. Francesco Fara (1591), author of the first (but very inaccurate) history of Sardinia; and Serafino Esquirro, a learned theologian, who had been General of the Servites (1677).
+The bishop of Bosa was also styled Abbot of S. Maria di Corte, Abbot of S. Maria di Coros, and Prior of the Church of S. Antonio Abate.
+Among the notable bishops of this diocese are numbered the learned Cardinal Juan Casanova (1424); Giovanni Francesco Fara (1591), author of the first (but frequently inaccurate) history of Sardinia; and Serafino Esquirro, a theologian, who had been General of the Servites (1677).